yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/01-prepare-data-with-power-query-in-power-bi-desktop.md

 	![Picture 21](Linked_image_Files/01-prepare-data-with-power-query-in-power-bi-desktop_image12.png)

-	In this lab you’ll connect to the SQL Server database by using **localhost**.
+	In this lab, you’ll connect to the SQL Server database by using **localhost**.
 This isn’t a recommended practice when creating your own solutions.
 It’s because gateway data sources cannot resolve **localhost**.

 3. Click **OK**.